 XIII.
 The Twofold Status of Knowledge (Social and Theoretical) (Ex Ch 16)

 What this means is that The Explosion chapters 1-6 are the only part of that book which is not reprinted in 1973.
 La survie du capitalisme provides dates after most of the chapters; this is dropped in the translation.
 Survival of Capitalism Ch.
 5 ‘Alternatives’ is the only overlap between that book and The Explosion.
-A comparison of those two translations would be instruction to see how Ehrenfield and Bryant have translated the same terms.
+A comparison of those two translations would be instructive to see how Ehrenfield and Bryant have translated the same terms.
 Combining two translations to read a single French book needs to be done with care, but this hopefully shows how to construct an English version of the book Lefebvre intended.

 Thanks to Martin Jones for the idea for this post.